sh/fragments-user-clientside/README.md

 gone through several iterations. it's still in flux but its getting there.

 - isomorphic
+- extremely DRY across client and server
-- clientside dependency injection structures clientside applications
+- clientside dependency injection gives just enough structure to clientside applications
-- easy sharing of dependencies between server and client
+- effortless sharing of dependencies between server and client
 - super simple but powerful routing (let react and cursors do most of the work)
 - cursors
 - ...